 BHC Workgroup Meetings:

-BHC implementation workgroups will meet during summer 2017.
+BHC implementation workgroups began meeting in the summer of 2017.
 To minimize duplication, existing workgroups or committees are responsible for the BHC implementation deliverables.
 Meeting dates, agenda and meeting materials are available on the Workgroup pages.

 Roles and Responsibilities